DjangoGirls/tutorial/django_models/README.md

 ### Create tables for models in your database

 The last step here is to add our new model to our database.
-It is as easy as typing `python manage.py syncdb`.
+First we have to make Django know that we have some changes in our model (we have just created it), type `python manage.py makemigrations blog`.
 It will look like this:

+    (myvenv) ~/djangogirls$ python manage.py makemigrations blog
+    Migrations for 'blog':
+      0001_initial.py:
+      - Create model Post

+Django prepared for us a migration file that we have to apply now to our database, type `python manage.py migrate blog`, the output should be:

-    (myvenv) ~/djangogirls$ python manage.py syncdb
+    (myvenv) ~/djangogirls$ python manage.py migrate blog
-    Creating tables ...
-    Creating table blog_post
-    Installing custom SQL ...
-    Installing indexes ...
-    Installed 0 object(s) from 0 fixture(s)
+    Operations to perform:
+      Apply all migrations: blog
+    Running migrations:
+      Applying blog.0001_initial...
+OK

-It would be nice to see this Post model, right?
+Hurray!
+Our Post model is now in our database, it would be nice to see it, right?
 Jump to the next chapter to see what your Post looks like!